Code-Institute-Submissions/ms3-cookery-instructions_AugResub/README.md

 **Edit Recipe Page**

 * This page looks the same as the Add Recipe page.
 * This page is directed from the View profile page, where a button is given to Edit the recipe.
   That button is only visible to the owner of the post.
 * When the owner clicks the edit button, all the fields populate with already filled data, which makes it easier to make the changes.
 * 2 buttons are given at the bottom of the form.
 One to Edit the changes and One to Cancel any changes.
-* The **Edit Recipe** will click on the page it display a flash message of " Recipe Updated".
+* The **Edit Recipe** will click on the page it displays a flash message of " Recipe Updated".
 * The **Cancel button** will bring the user to the recipe page.

 **Delete Recipe**